batcholi/XenonCode/README.md

 To parse an existing variable as another type, simply add a colon and the type, like so:
 ```$someTextValue = $someNumberValue:text```
 This only works with simple variable types `number` and `text`, not arrays or special data

-It is also possible to cast as text using the `format` word and within parenthesis we can pass in the formatting expression
-Formatting expressions will be defined in the future

 ## String concatenation